CalebTracey/CalebTracey/README.md

-I'm Caleb, a Go API developer based in Bridgton, Maine.
+I'm Caleb, a Go developer based in Bridgton, Maine

-Outside of software, I enjoy playing guitar, spending time with my cats, getting outdoors, and working on carpentry projects.